zachnorman02/zachnorman02/README.md

 Welcome to my GitHub, where I work on projects and try to learn stuff, and then put it on here.
 A lot of it isn't very interesting or impressive, but hopefully it shows what I'm interested in.

 You can go to my site here: <https://zachnorman02.com>
+*Warning: this is the only place I really advertise my site, it's a little embarrassing*

 GitLab I never use: <https://gitlab.com/zachnorman02>